 The District is governed by the Board of Supervisors (the "Board"), which is composed of five members.
-All of the Supervisors are elected on an at large basis by the landowners of property that reside within the District.
 The Board of Supervisors of the District exercises all powers granted to the District pursuant to Chapter 190, Florida Statutes.
-At September 30, 2018, all the Board of Supervisors are affiliated with the Developer.
+At September 30, 2019, all the Board of Supervisors are affiliated with the Developer.
 The District is economically dependent on the Developer.